 Key Features:

-• Customizable interview kits and scorecards for consistent hiring
+- Customizable interview kits with role-specific scorecards ensure consistent evaluations

 Integrations: LinkedIn Recruiter System, Google Workspace, Microsoft Outlook, Slack, Zoom, Calendly, various HRIS and background check platforms.